WATER MANAGEMENT

 (II) Measure & Set

-In 2023, BJC utilizes the ‘Aqueduct’ tool developed by the World Resource Institute (WRI) to assess own and supplier’s operation locations to determine if they are operating in water stress areas.
-The assessment demonstrates that the majority of our critical tier-1 suppliers (16%) are located in the low water risk area, while 9% of our critical tier-1 suppliers are located in the low-medium water risk area, 6% are located in the medium-high water risk area ,56% of our critical tier-1 suppliers in the high water risk area. and 13% are located in the Extremely high water risk area.
-We consider critical suppliers located in high water risk area to have water-related risks and prepare mitigation plans.
+In 2024, BJC utilizes the ‘Aqueduct’ tool developed by the World Resource Institute (WRI) to assess own and supplier’s operation locations to determine if they are operating in water stress areas.
+The assessment demonstrates that the majority of our critical tier-1 suppliers (84%) are located in the high water risk area, while 5% of our critical tier-1 suppliers are located in the low-medium water risk area, 3% are located in the medium-high water risk area, 4% of our critical tier-1 suppliers in the extremely high water risk area, and 4% are located in the low water risk area.
+We consider critical suppliers located in the high water risk area to have water-related risks and prepare mitigation plans.

 (III) Mitigation Plan